Houfeng/keymaster/README.markdown

-# keymaster.js
+# shortcut-key.js

-Keymaster is a simple micro-library for defining and dispatching keyboard shortcuts in web applications.
+shortcut-key is a simple micro-library for defining and dispatching keyboard shortcuts in web applications.

 It has no dependencies.